sliit-foss/flodash/README.md

 );
 ```

-The file attribute on the http post and http put methods can be used to send a file to the server with the key 'file'
+The files attribute on the http post and http put methods can be used to send files to the server

 ```dart
 final res = await EnhancedHttp.post(path: "/path", successStatusCode: 200,